 “…secretly admired Hitler and identified with several right-wing causes (including anti-Semitism).
 In the Soviet context, Stalin was almost certainly to the right of his political rivals, most notably Trotsky.
 In terms of his psychological makeup as well, Stalin appears to have had much in common with right-wing extremists” (p.
 343).

 So there ya’ go.
-Stalin was less Marxist than others, mind readers have determined that he had a crush on Hitler, and he kinda looked like a conservative by our defnition.
+Stalin was less Marxist than others, mind readers have determined that he had a crush on Hitler, and he kinda looked like a conservative by our definition.
 Ergo, Stalin was a conservative.
 Impeccable logic.

 Let’s review the ideological assumptions that underlie the study’s sample selection: left wing societies are best represented by contemporary Sweden, while right-wing societies are exemplified by Nazi Germany.
-Joseph Stalin – the same Stalin who murdered hundreds of thousands under the banner of Karl Marx – is a conservative, while Milton Friedman – who earned the Nobel Prize in Economics for his work on consumption analysis – is a right-wing fringe activist.
+Joseph Stalin – the same Stalin who killed millions under the banner of Karl Marx – is a conservative, while Milton Friedman – who earned the Nobel Prize in Economics for his work on consumption analysis – is a right-wing fringe activist.
 Meanwhile, authoritarianism does not exist on the left, or at least it can’t be located because there are no records of such things.
 Mao?
 Castro?
 Lenin?
 Guevara?
 Chávaz?
 Pol Pot?
 Never heard of ‘em.

 Now that’s creative use of statistical outliers!
 The authors have built a wonderful foundation and are set to prove their point.
 All that’s needed to complete the job is a healthy does of confirmation bias.